-Our consolidated financial statements have been prepared in conformity with generally accepted accounting principles in the United States of America, or "U.S. GAAP."
+Our consolidated financial statements have been prepared in conformity with U.S. GAAP.
 Entities in which we have a controlling financial interest, through ownership of the majority of the entities' voting equity interests, or through other contractual right that give us control, are consolidated by us.
 All inter-company balances and transactions have been eliminated.